jacobwsmith/angular-test-app/README.md

 # angular-test-app
-Angular 1.x template with tests

-A template app using test driven development with angular 1.x
+A template app using test driven development with Angularjs 1.x